What's the best exercise for weight loss?

 What is FatMax training and can it help you lose weight?

-Put simply, FatMax is the amount of fat an athlete can 'burn' per hour.
+FatMax has been defined as the amount of fat someone can 'burn' in an hour.
 More specifically, FatMax is the intensity of exercise at which an individual’s fat oxidation — measured in grams per minute — is at its highest.

-“Increasing your endurance both in terms of cardiovascular and muscular endurance is important for losing weight as you will be able to train longer, meaning you'll use more energy over a longer period of time and burn more calories.”
+“Increasing your endurance both in terms of cardiovascular and muscular endurance is important for losing weight as you will be able to train longer, meaning you'll use more energy over a longer period of time and burn more calories” explains Hughes.

 General tips when exercising for weight loss

-So as we’ve seen there’s no clearly defined answer to the best exercise for weight loss.
-The better route is to focus more on healthy lifestyle interventions that will help aid general weight loss, while also benefiting your health in a number of other, positive ways.
+So as we have established, when it comes to determining the best exercise for weight loss, there is no clear cut answer.
+The better approach is to focus on building in small changes, and healthy lifestyle interventions that will help aid general weight loss.
+And of course these will also benefit your health in a number of other, positive ways.

 “Combining exercise with a healthy diet is the ideal way to lose weight,” Hughes explains, “rather than depending on calorie restriction alone.
 However, when engaging in intense exercise, you should ensure you're eating enough calories to keep your energy levels up.